 First of all, I fully realize this is a touchy subject.
-At the same time, I’m constantly being asked for my opinion on this subject and I thought as the Lost and Tired story continues under a new name, I would address this issue and when someone asks, I can point them here.
+At the same time, I’m constantly being asked for my opinion on this subject, and I thought as the Lost and Tired story continues under a new name, I would address this issue and when someone asks, I can point them here.

 I very much believe in the benefits of vaccines

 All of my kids have been vaccinated and are up to date on their shots.
-My oldest is getting his final HPV dose in a couple months.
+My oldest is getting his final HPV dose in a couple of months.

 Vaccines are overwhelmingly safe for the vast majority of the human race.
 That’s just scientific and medical fact.
-That’s always being disputed but the man that sparked the entire debate was proven to be a fraud and had his medical license stripped away but he’s still got a massive following.
+That’s always being disputed, but the man that sparked the entire debate was proven to be a fraud and had his medical license stripped away, but he’s still got a massive following.
 I’m perplexed by that….

 As with many things in life, vaccines are not without risk.

-Vaccines injuries are very real and anyone that denies that, simply hasn’t done their research or are taking an irresponsible approach to being pro-vaccine.
+Vaccines injuries are very real and anyone that denies that simply hasn’t done their research or are taking an irresponsible approach to being pro-vaccine.

 What happens though is that people focus on the negative experiences of a statistical few and try to argue that vaccines just aren’t safe.
 That’s very irresponsible as well.

-The reality is that there are underlying genetic defects or abnormalities, that leave someone with a significant propensity for a severe, life altering or life threatening reaction.
+The reality is that there are underlying genetic defects or abnormalities, that leaves someone with a significant propensity for a severe, life altering or life threatening reaction.
 What makes this so scary for parents is that unless a child is screened for known genetic defects that put them at greater risk, there’s no way to know for sure if a vaccine is going to cause a problem.

 The reality is that millions upon millions of people around the globe get vaccines each year and while an extremely small percentage of people have a serious reaction, the overwhelming majority truly benefit.